OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 solve()
 ```

-Above, Angr executed an ARM64 code in a controlled execution environment provided by one of its concrete execution engines.
-Eventually the result is easily accessed from the memory as if the program is executed on a real device.
-This case is a good example where binary analysis frameworks empower us to perform a comprehensive analysis of the binary, even in the absence of a specialized device needed to run that binary.
+Above, Angr executed an ARM64 code in an execution environment provided by one of its concrete execution engines.
+The result is accessed from the memory as if the program is executed on a real device.
+This case is a good example where binary analysis frameworks enable us to perform a comprehensive analysis of a binary, even in the absence of specialized devices needed to run it.

 ### Tampering and Runtime Instrumentation